 The enormous Certosa Graveyard was only recommended in our printed guidebook as one of the highlights of Bolgona.
 It was not far off the way from St. Luca (see below), so we made a detour and were amazed: not only by the size of the graveyard, but by the unusual architecture with large halls and courtyards, huge mausoleums, layered urn graves rising several metres from the ground (rather similar to the Roman-era tower tombs of Palmyra / Syria).
 Walking the graveyard felt like exploring a solemn old monastery, with new discoveries at every corner: Huge old memorials and mausoleum buildings, war memorials, a whole row of lavishly decorated children’s graves …

-No 4: The Porticoes of San Luca (3 points)
+No 4: One of the “standard” highlights in Bologna: The Porticoes of San Luca (3 points)

 No 5: The Anatomical Theatre, the modern art exhibition “That’s IT”, and ice cream at Vecchia Stalla (2 points each)

 The Anatomical Theatre of the Archiginnasio is another one of Bologna’s tourist highlights.
-Built in 1637 as a lecture room for anatomy – then a rather new and daring subject, given the church’s aversion to scrutinizing human bodies – the wooden auditorium is decorated with statues of famous scholars – and with two carved representations of men without skin, in order to show the location of their muscles.
+It was built in 1637 as a lecture room for anatomy.
+Anatomy was at that time a rather new and daring subject, given the church’s aversion to scrutinizing human bodies.
+Famously, the wooden auditorium is decorated with statues of famous scholars.
+And between them there are two sculptures of men without skin, in order to show the location of their muscles.

-We also visited the Modern Art Museum of Bologna (Mambo) and particularly liked the special exhibition “That’s IT” – with IT standing for Italy, and contributions only from young Italian artists born after 1980 who presumably grew up with a more European than Italian identity.
+We also visited the Modern Art Museum of Bologna (Mambo) and particularly liked the special exhibition “That’s IT”.
+The IT in the name stood for Italy, and it included contributions only from young Italian artists born after 1980.
+Thus, they presumably grew up with a more European than Italian identity.
 The attendants’ sliver jackets were hilarious and we especially liked Margherita Moscardini’s Atlantic Wall Project.

-***All expenses for our trip to Bologna were paid and organised by ourselves and we did not receive any funding from the above mentioned links.***
+***All expenses for our trip to Bologna were paid and organised by ourselves.
+We did not receive any funding from the above mentioned links.***